About Noba and the Diener Education Fund

 Noba is a free online platform that provides high-quality, flexibly structured textbooks and educational materials.
 These textbooks and materials are licensed under the Creative Commons CC BY-NC-SA 4.0 International License.
 Users may reuse, redistribute, and remix the content to suit their needs.

 - To reduce financial burden on students by providing access to free educational content

 - To provide instructors with a platform to customize educational content to better suit their curriculum

 - To present free, high-quality material written by a collection of experts and authorities in the field of psychology

-The Diener Education Fund is co-founded by Drs.
+The Diener Education Fund was co-founded by Drs.
 Ed and Carol Diener.
-Ed is a professor at the University of Virginia and the University of Utah.
+Ed was a professor emeritus at the University of Illinois, Urbana Champaign, and a professor at University of Virginia and the University of Utah, and a senior scientist at the Gallup Organization but passed away in April 2021.
+For more information, please see http://noba.to/78vdj2x5.
 Carol Diener is the former director of the Mental Health Worker and the Juvenile Justice Programs at the University of Illinois.
 Both Ed and Carol are award-winning university teachers.